nomonosound/fast-align-audio/README.md

 # Output: True
 ```

 In this example, we first create a random numpy array.
-We then call the best_offset
+We then call the find_best_alignment_offset
 method to find the best offset to align two arrays, and we use the align method to align
 the arrays.
 The np.array_equal method checks if two arrays are equal, demonstrating the
 successful alignment of the two original arrays.

+# Development

+* Install dev/build/test dependencies as denoted in setup.py
+* `python setup.py develop`
+* `pytest`